arnodelorme/wp15/usecase-2.5/README.md

 ### Software installation

-This requires the Github wp15 repository, SPM and MATLAB software.
+This requires the Github source repository, SPM and MATLAB software.

 ### Legal aspects of the software

 MATLAB is commercial software.

-Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.

 SPM is open source software and released under the GPLv2 license.